-Born and raised in western Pennsylvania, Boyzell is a graduate of Ohio University and the Art Institute of Pittsburgh.
-He also has been a staff photographer for The State newspaper in Columbia, S.C. as well as the Lima News in Lima, Ohio.
-Boyzell began his career in the mid 1980s as a commercial photographer and as Director of Photography for the Manchester Craftsmen’s Guild, an arts apprentice training program for inner-city youth in Pittsburgh
+Born and raised in the Shenango Valley of western Pennsylvania, Boyzell is a graduate of Ohio University and the Art Institute of Pittsburgh.
+He has been a staff photographer for The State newspaper in Columbia, South Carolina and the Lima News in Lima Ohio.
+Boyzell started his photographic career in the mid ‘80s as a commercial photographer and as director of photography for the Manchester Craftmen’s guild, an arts apprentice training program for inner-city youth in Pittsburgh.

-Boyzell’s professional activities includes serving on the University of Florida’s Journalism Advisory Council; the St. Petersburg College Photographic Technology Advisory Committee and is serving a second term as a national judge for the Scripps Howard Visual Journalism competition.
-He is past chair of the Visual Task Force of the National Association of Black Journalists.
+Boyzell serves on the University of Florida’s Journalism Advisory Council and is a board member of the St. Petersburg College Photographic Technology Advisory Committee.
+He is a past chair of the NABJ Visual Task Force and is currently serving a two-year term as a national judge for the Scripps Howard Visual Journalism competition.

 Beth Kassab is a senior columnist at the Orlando Sentinel.
 She writes about education, transportation, politics, co-existing in Central Florida’s suburbs with bears and coyotes and many other topics.
 Beth is a rare Orlando native who joined the Sentinel in 2001.
 She covered local government and the court system before moving to the Business Desk to cover tourism and aviation.
 She wrote the Sentinel’s business column before starting a local column in 2011.